PnP-CM: Consistency Models as Plug-and-Play Priors for Inverse Problems: PnP-CM: A Consistency Model-Based Plug-and-Play Framework for Inverse Problems

-In this work, we propose a PnP-ADMM-based inverse problem solver that reinterprets consistency models (CMs) as a proximal operator of a prior.
-To restore images in only a few NFEs, we further accelerate the method using noise injection and Nesterov momentum \citep{nesterov1983method}, while preserving convergence guarantees.
+In this work, we propose PnP-CM, a plug-and-play framework that interprets CMs as proximal operators of an image prior, enabling efficient inverse problem solving with only a few NFEs.
+We instantiate the framework within an ADMM scheme and incorporate established acceleration strategies, such as noise injection~\cite{song2023_consistency_models} and momentum~\citep{nesterov1983method,goldstein2014fast,deng2025_SM_ADMM}, while preserving convergence guarantees.